BouyertheDestroyer/BIRD_models/BIRDsystems.md

 # BIRD Systems

-This explains the systems in BIRD which can be used by mods.
+This explains the systems in BIRD that mods can use.

 ## Bird Interaction